 To create our setting, we picked “Blue Sky 2” for the background our cat will fly across and the “Flying Cat” from the character menu.
 Use your imagination, and pick whatever combination you’re interested in!

-Scratch tutorial for kids
+Scratch tutorial for kids: set background and characters

 Step 2: Create a welcome message and move the cat with arrow keys